victorgao0308/Flash-Cards-App-Full-Stack/README.md

 ### If you wish to host a local database, the commands to create the database and tables are below:

-The default user of the PostgreSQL is "me", the default password is "password", and the default port is 5432.\
+NOTE: The default user of the PostgreSQL is `me`, the default password is `password`, and the default port is `5432`.\
-If you wish to change these credentials, navigate to server/queries.js and update the following code chunk:
+If you wish to change these credentials, navigate to `server/queries.js` and update the following code chunk:
 ```
 const pool = new Pool({
   user: "me",